darioizzo/audi/_sources/theory.txt

 Taylor expansions.
 For most elementary functions, though, we can consider :math:`T_f = f_0 + \hat f` and use some addition formula to be able to ''extract`` :math:`\hat f` and thus exploit its nil-potency.
-The details on how this is done differ for each particular :math:`f` considered and are thus reported in the following subsections.
+The details on how this is done differ for each particular :math:`f` considered and are reported in the following subsections for some commonly used functions.

+ Other functions suc as tan, cosh etc. can also be treated similarly and are not reported for convenience.

 Exponential
 -----------